-- Structured data determines the ‘rich snippets’ that search engines display next to your links in the search results—and can help your content appear on Google as a ‘featured snippet’.
+- Structured data determines the ‘rich snippets’ and enhanced SERP features that search engines display next to your links in the search results—and can help your content appear on Google as a ‘featured snippet’.

 - Structured data is not itself a ranking factor for Google — instead, it can help boost your click-through rate and conversion by providing users with a more attention-grabbing listing in the SERPs.

 - Schema.org provides a codebase of schema markup (a type of structured data) for various types of content (for example, books, films, events, recipes, products, or organizations).

 SEO-savvy content marketers know that their website content strategies should involve more than just the text and images that users encounter on a given page.
 Of course, there are on-page SEO elements like img alt tags and meta descriptions to consider, but what about the content users see before they even arrive on your page?

 Today we’re talking about SERP content, structured data, and schema markup (the code that tells search engines what kind of rich snippets they should include alongside your link in the search results).

 Adding structured data or schema markup to your website can help boost click-through rates by enhancing the way your pages appear in the search engine results pages (SERPs).
 Furthermore, Google’s recent array of new SERP features suggests that enhanced SERP content will continue to develop in 2022 and beyond — which means more opportunities for website managers to potentially boost their click-through rates and conversion by enhancing their SERP content through structured data.